jean/blog/_posts/2020/2020-10-14-combing-through-component-base.md

 Pretty bare bones, huh?
 Notably, the `IComponent` interface does not require that the component implement Blazor's component lifecycle methods or support any event handling.
 This makes the `IComponent` interface an ideal base for component's that don't require any kind of interactivity, like the `Router` component mentioned above or [the LayoutView component](https://github.com/dotnet/aspnetcore/blob/724c2e75a7415e67f9f5ad33fc72bf55507b8d59/src/Components/Components/src/LayoutView.cs).

 One key thing to note: the `IComponent` interface is used throughout the codebase for component discovery and rendering.
-That means tht component's aren't required to derive from `ComponentBase` in order to plug in with everything else.
+That means that components aren't required to derive from `ComponentBase` in order to plug in with everything else.

 That being said, `ComponentBase` is where all the interesting stuff happens so let's continue our exploration of that.